-Serbia: Green party pushes for extension of moratorium on nuclear power in Serbia6.
-May 2015. / News Serbia Energy
+Serbia: Green party pushes for extension of moratorium on nuclear power in Serbia, News Serbia Energy

 The Green party of Serbia will use the Chernobyl catastrophic nuclear accident anniversary to highlight the deleterious effects of the nuclear energy use.
 MP (Member of Parliament) and president of the Greens of Serbia, Ivan Karic, submitted a request for extension of the twenty five years’ moratorium, or he will submit a proposal for the adoption of the new Law on the Prohibition of the nuclear power plant construction in the Republic of Serbia.
 The moratorium expired at the end of last year.
 Such a prohibition would enable more decisive focus of the decision-makers on renewable energy.